For more information regarding workshops and presentations:

 SELF-IDENTITY AND THE ART OF TANTRA

 The Sanskrit root for Tantra gives the image of a loom, showing how we are all connected in the great fabric of life.
 Most people associate Tantra with sexuality because that is the most intimate and direct form, however Tantra in its fuller sense is about how we are affected by and affect other people and energies, how we 'rub off' on each other, and sometimes lose ourselves or find ourselves.
 Tantra is also a self-discipline, a way that people can emulate heroes, gods, and goddesses.
-Native traditions have long respected two-spirits, those who do not fit the dominate society’s archetypes of male and female; two-spirits are akin to gay, lesbian, bisexual and gender-variant individuals i.e. other forms of Tantra.
+Native traditions have long respected those who do not fit the dominate society’s archetypes of male and female; those who are gay, lesbian, bisexual, gender-variant individuals, and other labels, experience different levels of Tantra.
 By being conscious of such Tantras you can also help heal from traumas that have severely 'rubbed you the wrong way' and thus learn to become your true self.
 Mankh also draws on his 35 years of experiences.

 Sanskrit tantram, "loom, warp, weave” -